When is Easter 2023? Best gifts, Easter baskets and more

 Pottery Barn Kids Peter Rabbit Easter basket with liner

 First, pick up Easter baskets to fill.
 There are so many options for these precious personalized Peter Rabbit Easter baskets from Pottery Barn Kids.
-You can buy only the personalized liner, or you can buy a basket with it too.
-There are three basket colors available, and they come in two sizes (small and large).
+You can buy only the personalized liner (on sale for $27), or you can buy a basket with it too.
+There are three basket colors available, and they come in small and large sizes.
 You can add either a name or a monogram on the liner.

 Pottery Barn Kids Peter Rabbit Easter basket with liner (large), $86 (reduced from $94)